yinmotion/alexa-mta-status/README.md

 #### serverless.yml
 Configure settings and properties for AWS services, including user profile, Lambda functions, and resources(DynamoDB, S3, etc.)

+#### serverless.keys.yml
+API keys, access key and secrete are stored in this private yaml file.

 ## AWS Lambda
 Serverless Framework deploys functions listed in serverless.yml to AWS Lambda using CloudFormation.